 The Tri-Valley Special Education Local Plan Area (SELPA) is a regional office that assures the provision of special education and related services to students with disabilities ages 0-22 residing in east Alameda County.
-Our work is guided by our Local Plan, last updated by our community in 2016.
+Our work is guided by our Local Plan.

 Who Makes Up the Tri-Valley SELPA?